 …..These people have helped save my life, and I want to tell everyone”.

-To those who sponsor children in third world and developing countries know that sponsorship makes a difference.
+To those who sponsor children in the third world and developing countries know that sponsorship makes a difference.
 It changed this man’s life.
-To me it was not a chance accident.
+To me, it was not a chance accident.
 It reaffirmed how we want to help the children as we travel.

-I wore my new giraffe t-shirt from the markets which was perfect for the occasion, don’t you think?
+I wore my new giraffe t-shirt from the markets.
+It was perfect for the occasion, don’t you think?

 Giraffes have a natural antiseptic on their purple-blue tongues, and the tongues can be as long as 18 inches.
 The staff teach you how to feed them, and even using some fun methods like placing the biscuit in your mouth – I was pretty daring, and tried this.
 I received a giant lick of appreciation!

-It is a ‘no food, no friendship’ system with these long necked animals.
-Explorason learnt so much – it was a great day for world-schooling.
+It is a ‘no food, no friendship’ system with these long-necked animals.
+Explorason learned so much – it was a great day for world-schooling.

 After having a wonderful time feeding the giraffe’s, we felt it was time to move on from Nairobi.

-We were really pleased to be met at the bus station by a taxi we had organised through the family run small resort where we were going to be staying the next few days.
+We were really pleased to be met at the bus station by a taxi we had organized through the family-run small resort where we were going to be staying the next few days.
 It was well worth the 3000 shillings, and he stopped at the supermarket for us on the way – perfect!

 We arrived and Explorason raced to the hammock as it swung between the palm trees by the sea.